rubocode/vision-lk/vision/purpose/index.md

 The purpose of life is to find **peace**, **freedom** and **liberation**.
 Our institutions need to support this purpose for each individual.
 The aim is not to have these at the expense of others, but to give these to others at your expense.

-> Time management is a dance between the demands of life and what gives you meaning and joy.
-Be intentional about what you value.
-You will find that you can be much more flexible.
-> **Ruchira Bomiriya**

 In anything we do, in facing any challenge or in any task we undertake, we must ask and answer the questions **what** and **why**.
 These will yield us the **purpose** and **meaning** in that situation.
 Our task becomes clear.
 The result is efficiency and effectiveness.